 On February 7, 2013, this committee held a hearing on a voter identification bill.
 At that hearing, Linda Lamone from the Maryland Board of Elections testified that she was unaware of a single instance of voter fraud in Maryland.
-Since that time, there have been a mere two incidents of voter fraud in Maryland-one in Montgomery County and the other in Frederick County.
-Both incidents resulted in plea agreements.
-Two isolated incidents do not indicate a trend in voter fraud.
+Since that time there have been reports of voters voting in both Virginia and Maryland.2 While it is likely that the majority of the cases cited by the conservative advocacy groups are due to clerical error and not double voting,3 importantly these were not cases of voter impersonation where an ID would have made a difference - the voters used their own name.
+So even if all the people cited had voted in both Maryland and Virginia and even if Maryland had a voter ID law, that law would not have stopped the double voting.

-Furthermore, studies and other states' testimonies bear out that fraud is minimal and is not likely to impact election results.
-The Secretary of State of Georgia has testified that in her decade of experience, not a single claim of voter impersonation had been brought to her or to the state election board, and that the procedures in place would have revealed such practices if they had occurred.
+AMERICAN CIVIL LIBERTIES UNION OF MARYLAND Furthermore, studies and other states' testimonies bear out that fraud is minimal and is not likely to impact election results.
+The Secretary of State of Georgia testified that in her decade of experience, not a single claim of voter impersonation had been brought to her or to the state election board, and that the procedures in place would have revealed such practices if they had occurred.